anskarl/LoMRF/doc/0_quick_start.md

 # Quick Start

 Assuming that you have successfully build a LoMRF distribution and added LoMRF executables in your default `PATH` (see [Build and Test LoMRF](6_build_test_lomrf.md)).
 In the following paragraphs we present our first LoMRF model and perform probabilistic inference.

 ## Running Example

-For our running example we use the [Yale Shooting Problem](https://en.wikipedia.org/wiki/Yale_shooting_problem), a well-known AI test case of non-monotonic temporal reasoning which was proposed by [Steve Hanks and Drew McDermott (1987)](#references).
+For our running example we use the [Yale Shooting Problem](https://en.wikipedia.org/wiki/Yale_shooting_problem), a well-known AI test case of non-monotonic temporal reasoning which was proposed by [Hanks and McDermott (1987)](8_references.md).
 In brief, a hunter tries to kill a prey with his gun.
 Only when the hunter shoots with a loaded gun the prey is being killed.